galacticcouncil/hydration-docs/docs/omnipool_design.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+The HydraDX Omnipool is a novel type of AMM which concentrates all liquidity in a single trading pool, thus unlocking an array of efficiencies.
+This doc specifies the mechanics which power the Omnipool.

 ## Tokens

 The HydraDX system includes two tokens: LRNA and HDX.
 HDX is the governance token, while LRNA is the